 The KPIs portion of the report puts key metrics for you to be aware of at the forefront.
 Within this section you'll find the total number of leads entered within your selected time frame, the number of those leads that have been viewed, what the percentage of viewed leads equates to, the average time to view a lead, and how that viewed percentage has changed year over year.
 For this last percentage a positive value means more of your leads have been viewed than before, and a negative value would indicate that dealers are viewing fewer leads than the prior time period.

-Lead View % by Period
+What does the Lead View % by Period section show?

 In the first graph Aimbase shows you what your percentage of leads viewed was by month.
 This graph give you the ability to drill up and see the data by quarter as well by using the drill mode icons in the top-right corner of the graph.
 If you hover over each bar, a tool tip will appear which provides additional data about the total number of leads that month and what the exact percentage viewed is.

-Response Time by Period
+What does the Response Time by Period section show?

 The response time that Aimbase reports is in hours.
 Hopefully the response times on your report are lower than this, but don't forget if you see response times averaging 24, 48, 72 hours, etc. that means you're dealers are waiting days to follow up with their leads.